The IRS grants you an automatic six-month extension to file your taxes every year, as long as you complete Form 4868.

 Traditionally, federal tax returns are due on April 15 or the first business day thereafter.
 However, the IRS does grant you an automatic six-month extension to file your taxes every year, as long as you complete Form 4868.
 Common reasons for requesting an extension include a lack of organization, unanticipated events or tax planning purposes.
-Even if you obtain an extension to file, you must still pay your income tax in full by April 15.
+Even if you obtain an extension to file, you must still pay your income tax in full by the April deadline.

 Since the federal government will grant you an extension just for the asking, you can take advantage of this additional time to ensure your return is accurate.
 For example, if you’ve lost the W-2 your employer sent you and are waiting for a duplicate to arrive, you are better off filing the extension and waiting for the W-2.
 If you just estimate your income, it’s likely you will have to make corrections in the future anyway.

-Even if you intend to file your tax return by April 15, sometimes life events interfere with your ability to file.
+Even if you intend to file your tax return by the April deadline, sometimes life events interfere with your ability to file.
 If you have a death or illness in your family or fall victim to a natural disaster, you may be unable to file on time.
 While the IRS does not need an explanation when you apply for an extension, there is no reason to prepare your tax return in a rush if other issues keep you from focusing on it.